-For ten years, Katie researched the life and work of marine ecologist, Ed Ricketts, the model for John Steinbeck's "Doc" in Cannery Row.
+For over ten years, Katie researched the life and work of marine ecologist, Ed Ricketts, the model for John Steinbeck's "Doc" in Cannery Row.
 She published two volumes, a critical edition of Ricketts's letters (U. Alabama P, 2002) and his collected essays (U. California P, 2006).
 She is often invited to speak about Ricketts's legacy as an ecologist, and has been interviewed on NPR and BBC Radio.

 Ph.D.
 UC Davis 2010